 CAPS provides collective and individual advocacy and also hosts several experience-led projects across Lothian.
-We work to enable people who use mental health services to set their own agenda; to find a stronger voice; to get their point across and influence decisions which affect them.
+We assist the people we work with to set their own agenda; to find a stronger voice; to get their point across and influence decisions which affect them.

 We do this by:

 - providing advocates to work with individuals;

 - finding out about and publishing people’s views on mental health issues and services;

 - involving people who use services in the training of staff who work in the service;